stuburger/yafl/packages/docs/docs/form.md

 ### `initialValue`
 **`initialValue?: T`**

 The initial value of your Form.
-Once `initialValue` becomes a non-null object, your Form will initialize.
+Whenever `initialValue` changes your Form will initialize/reinitialize Comparison is done using deep equal.

 ### `initialTouched`
 **`initialTouched?: BooleanTree<T>`**